AndresElPro/mevn_crud/README.md

 # mevn_crud
-CRUD created with the stack MEVN.
+CRUD created with the stack MEVN and webpack.